furkannyildirimm/furkannyildirimm/README.md

 # Hi there! 👋

-I'm Furkan, a Mechanical Engineer with a passion for iOS development.
+I'm Furkan, with a passion for iOS development.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working on improving my Swift skills and building iOS applications.
 - 🌱 I’m constantly learning and exploring new technologies in the iOS ecosystem.